 Disconnect the deaeration line at cylinder head water outlet and from support bracket.

 Remove the three A/C compressor front bracket bolts (if equipped) attached to cylinder head and block.
 The rear bracket bolts can be removed from the compressor or bracket attachment to block and head.

-The rear compressor bracket center hole is slotted for ease of compressor removal and installation.
+IMPORTANT: The rear compressor bracket center hole is slotted for ease of compressor removal and installation.